Wayne1202/transfer-learning-face-recognition/README.md

-# Face Recognition with Face detection via MTCNN and Transfer Learning via EfficientNet
+# Face Detection with MTCNN and Face Recognition with CNN & Transfer Learning via VGG19

-This repository focuses on implementation of deep neural network, CNN and other neural network achitecture such as EfficientNet and InceptionNet.
+This repository focuses on implementation of various neural network architecture on face recognition such as CNN and pre-build model such as VGG19.

 ## Folder Structure
 - Models: All the models are saved in this folder with their weights.